Aris Aumentado: Representative, Bohol's 2nd District

 On May 13, 2013, Aumentado won and elected as the new representative of the province's 2nd District.
 On May 9, 2016, he was re-elected for the second term.
 Like his father, Aumentado ran again for the third consecutive term and was re-elected on May 13, 2019.

-During the 17th and 18th Congress, Aumentado is the chairperson of the Philippine House Committee on Science and Technology consisting of 29 members.
+During the 17th and 18th Congress, Aumentado was the chairperson of the Philippine House Committee on Science and Technology consisting of 29 members.